 This Family of Tropical Smoothie Cafe Franchisees Is Using Their Business to Build Community

 After a successful corporate career, Toya Evans wanted to take control of her professional life.
-So in 2016, along with her two daughters, Lauren Williamson and Chanel Grant, Evans opened up a Tropical Smoothie Cafe in Prince George’s County, Maryland.
-Since then, the trio have expanded their portfolio to include two additional Tropical Smoothie locations (with two more under construction) and a Hand & Stone Massage and Facial Spa.
-As they work together to build their success, they’re also focused on spreading the wealth — lifting up their own community as well as would-be franchisees across the country.
+So in 2016, along with her two daughters, Lauren Williamson and Chanel Grant, Evans opened up a Tropical Smoothie Cafe in Prince George's County, Maryland.
+Since then, the trio has expanded their portfolio to include three additional Tropical Smoothie locations (with one more in development) and two Hand & Stone Massage and Facial Spas.
+As they work together to build on their success, they're also focused on spreading the wealth — lifting up their own community as well as would-be franchisees across the country.

 Why did you decide to go into business with your daughters?

 I had been running a race pretty hard in the corporate world.
 Responsibility always seemed to be increasing, but it was more of a "hurry up and wait" story when it came to promotion opportunities.
 One day my daughter said to me, "We can barely get hold of you — we call and you hit the auto-decline button."
 So we decided to build something together instead.

 How did you land on Tropical Smoothie Cafe and Hand & Stone as brands to invest in?

 I did some research on growth markets.
 We considered senior care, drug-testing franchises, really the gamut.
 We ultimately settled on the health and wellness space — my daughter Chanel was originally going to study naturopathic medicine, so it felt like a fit and an area where we could grow.

 You've been very specific about where you open these businesses.
 Why?

 We wanted to be in an underserved area.
 Prince George's County is predominantly African American, and what I saw growing up here — and even now, as an adult — is that we took our money outside the county when looking for goods and services because they weren't present here.
 We want to change that narrative.